yoheikikuta/hdrnet/README.md

     cd hdrnet
     make

-To build the benchmarking code, run:
+~To build the benchmarking code, run:~ (cannot be done successfully this step yet)

     cd benchmark
     make